Arsenal star Nketiah breaks all-time England U-21 scoring record | Goal.com

 With the win, England booked a group-stage spot at next year's U-21 European Championship, which will be co-hosted by Hungary and Slovenia.

-Prior to the match, England U21 head coach Aidy Boothroyd tipped the Gunners striker for big things in the future, saying that the forward has "an aura of responsibility and leadership".
+Prior to the match, England U21 head coach Aidy Boothroyd tipped Gunners striker Nketiah for big things in the future, saying that the forward has "an aura of responsibility and leadership".

 "There's no doubt about it.
 He’s destined for big things," Boothroyd said.
 "His personality and his persona around the lads, he has an aura of responsibility and leadership about him.